-7. Uncheck 'Display in Route View on Stand Alone Snap-Ins' (this is checked by default)

-This will not make the route available to your client users.
+- 6. Set a Find Response Limit. - The default value is 1,000 Find Responses returned on a Find Request. - Clear the Display in Route View on Stand Alone Snap-Ins, which is checked by default This will not make the route available to your client users.

-8. Click the External DICOM Device Destinations tab and set up the external SCP destination for the route.
+7. Click the External DICOM Device Destinations tab and set up the external SCP destination for the route.

-Move one or more External DICOM Device Destinations from the Available SCP Destinations list to the Current SCP Destinations list (ToViewStation in our example).
+Move one or more External DICOM Device Destinations from the Available SCP Destinations list to the Current SCP Destinations list, such as ToViewStation in our example.

-9. See Chapter 11 for more information on Relevant Priors and Move Discovery Options.

-10. Click Add to complete set up of the second route and add it to the configuration.
+- 8. See Chapter 11 for more information on Relevant Priors and Move Discovery Options. - 9.
+Click Add to complete set up of the second route and add it to the configuration.